kingkundo/super-payload-launcher/README.md

 npm install
 ```

-Then run the launch task provided and away you go.
+Then run the debug launch task and away you go.
 <br />

 ### To fix broken webusb bindings: